antonidag/myblog/content/en/posts/benchmark-condition/index.md

 - Inline code: __0.461__
 ## Reflections

-The results from these benchmarks are not to be seen as right and wrong, meaning that one or the other method is better or worse.
-There is a lot more parameters to take in and look at before having a proper result.
-In these benchmark we only look at the duration of the workflows.
+The results from these benchmarks are not to be seen as absolute, meaning that one method is better or worse to another.
+There are many more parameters to consider and analyze before reaching a conclusion.
+In these benchmarks, we only focus on the duration of the workflows.

-Anyway, with this in mind the diagrams shows that the Expression implementation resulted in lower time per element in seconds.
-When comparing this to the Condition workflow, it will give us around 14% performance gain on average.
-One big surprise with was that the Inline Code implementation, was on avg rounded 43% slower per element!
-I do not know how the Inline code action works under the hood, but probably there is some overhead with Node process that is running the code and somehow causing this big performance decrease.
+Keeping this in mind, the diagrams show that the Expression implementation resulted in a lower time per element in seconds.
+When compared to the Condition workflow, it indicates approximately a 14% performance gain on average.
+One significant surprise was that the Inline Code implementation was, on average, around 43% slower per element!
+I am unsure of the how the Inline Code action works under the hood , but presumably, there is some overhead with the Node process that executes the code, thereby causing this substantial performance decrease.

-If we glance at the diagrams there seams to be a pattern that correlates with the amount of elements, the time per element eventually goes down.
-This seems to be true for all the implementations and is not isolated to one workflow.
-I think this is related to the Logic Apps scale out mechanism at a sertant amount of elements we start to "win back" the overhead and therefor we seeing this trend.
+Upon glancing at the diagrams, there appears to be a pattern that correlates with the number of elements: the time per element gradually decreases.
+This trend seems consistent across all implementations and is not isolated to a single workflow.
+I believe this is related to the Logic Apps scale-out mechanism, and at a certain number of elements, we begin to "win back", hence observing this trend.

-I think interesting next steps would be to create a more complex nested statement, to see if there we will get the same results or will it be any difference between the implementation.
-Perhaps in such a case the Inline Code action will preform better?
-Another step would be to increase the amount of elements in the input arrays up to 100 000 elements to explore Logic App will behave if the trend shown will be flatten or keep improving, where is the break point?
+I believe the next interesting steps would involve creating a more complex nested statement to determine if we obtain similar results or if there will be differences between implementations.
+Perhaps in such cases, the Inline Code action would perform better.
+Another step would be to increase the number of elements in the input arrays up to 100,000 elements to explore how Logic App behaves; whether the trend shown will flatten or continue improving?